 500 http://archive.ubuntu.com/ubuntu noble-updates/main amd64 Packages

-noblewithjammyfor Ubuntu 22.04.
-On Ubuntu 24.04, you will see both the PPA version and the default Ubuntu repository version; the PPA version typically has a higher version number.
-Your output will show the current version available from the Sury PPA.
+noblewithjammyfor 22.04.
+On 24.04, you will see both the PPA version and the default Ubuntu repository version; the PPA version typically has a higher version number.
+At the time of writing, the PPA does not yet publish packages for Ubuntu 26.04 LTS (Resolute), so 26.04 users should use the default PHP 8.4 packages or wait for PPA support.

 Install PHP 8.3 on Ubuntu